notataxpayer/bscscan-landing/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+TO RUN THE PROJECT

+1. GIT CLONE THIS REPOSITORY OR DOWNLOAD THE REPOSITORY
+2. OPEN TERMINAL
+3. GO TO DIRECTORY REPO
+4. RUN npm install
+5. RUN npm run dev

+IF AN ERROR ACCOURED TRY TO CHECK NPM
+- Dymi

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh